Speaking For Patient Safety to Save Lives

 Higher the risk, the more cautious the work practice has to be.
 It is like sending a one eyed worker into a high risk situation without eye protection.
 Any accident will blind him.
 English common law Paris v Stepney Borough Council .

-Kawaldip Sehmi
+Late Kawaldip Sehmi

 CEO, International Alliance of Patients’ Organisations (IAPO)